wasmCloud/wasmcloud.com/docs/cli/link.md

 ```

 ### `put`
-Adds a link definition in the lattice associated with an actor and provider and having an associated contract.
+Adds a link definition in the lattice associated with a component and provider and having an associated contract.
 If you want to name the link, you may pass a value to the `--link-name` flag.
 Be default, the link name is "default".

 #### Usage
 ```
-wash link put <actor-id> <provider-id> <contract-id>
+wash link put <component-id> <provider-id> <contract-id>
 ```

 ### `del`